ed-ge/ed-ge/README.md

 ## The EDucational Game Engine

 This game engine is designed to prepare students to use a commerical game engine (e.g. Unity).
+This began as lecture content for a section of Introduction to Game Programming at the University of Nebraska at Omaha, Spring 2020.
+The state of the code at the end of that semester can be found on the course website [here](https://github.com/CS2510/Spring2020/blob/9199e8ac636461a5a59acff09f5dee9c91b3ddf5/ed-ge-master.zip).

 There are two .html files. index.html uses the production folder that has been transpiled by babel.
 This should run on most browsers, but the code is difficult to debug and is not fulfill its educational purpose. dev.html on the other hand has not been transpiled but runs only on Chrome or the Firefox nightly build.
 The code is much easier to debug and fufills the educational goals of this project.